Blog

 Additionally, testers may provide insights into specific events or triggers during testing that led to significant changes in throughput.
 This can be invaluable for developers, helping them understand, for instance, if certain features or functions of the application unexpectedly affect its ability to handle data.

-Such detailed information ensures that throughput, as a core metric in performance testing, remains in the spotlight, guiding the team in refining and optimizing the software’s capabilities further.
+Such detailed information helps throughput, as a core metric in performance testing, remain in the spotlight, guiding the team in refining and optimizing the software’s capabilities further.

 All that being said, it’s good to remember the relevance of reports, in order to help teams and stakeholders to be informed of the testing progress.
 We invite you to read this article to find out how at Abstracta we make testing progress visible!